joomla/accessibility/docs/custom-elements/Navigation-Pagination.md

 ## What is this
 **Purpose**: Users need to navigate through pages of items.

 **Description**: Collections of data are often split into multiple pages for performance reasons.
 Either the size of the data is too much to download at once, or the size of the data would take too long to render all at once.
-Pagination controls allow for the user to retrieve or view pages of data in a performant matter.
+Pagination controls allow for the user to retrieve or view pages of data in a performance-efficient manner.

 ### Terminology
-We use the following terminology when discussing this pattern.
+We use the following terminology, when discussing this subject.

 * **Pagination**: The composite patterns as a whole, containing the items defined below
-* **Previous**: Link that navigates to previous page of results
+* **Previous**: Link that navigates to the previous page of results
-* **Next**: Link that navigates to next page of results
+* **Next**: Link that navigates to the next page of results
-* **Items**: Links that navigate to exact page of results
+* **Items**: Links that navigate to the exact page of results
 * **Bookends**: Collective name for the previous and next links, as they 'bookend' the navigation items
 * **Current Page**: The current resultset index, as reflected in the pagination UI